Azure/azure-sdk/releases/2021-04/python.md

 ### Translation Document 1.0.0b1 [Changelog](https://github.com/Azure/azure-sdk-for-python/blob/azure-ai-translation-document_1.0.0b1/sdk/translation/azure-ai-translation-document/CHANGELOG.md#100b1-2021-04-06)
 This is the first beta package of the azure-ai-translation-document client library that targets the Document Translation service version `1.0-preview.1`.
 This package's documentation and samples demonstrate the new API.

+### Resource Management - Data Share 1.0.0 [Changelog](https://github.com/Azure/azure-sdk-for-python/blob/azure-mgmt-datashare_1.0.0/sdk/datashare/azure-mgmt-datashare/CHANGELOG.md#100-2021-04-12)
+**Features**

+  - Model BlobContainerDataSetMapping has a new parameter system_data
+  - Model SqlDWTableDataSet has a new parameter system_data
+  - Model ADLSGen1FolderDataSet has a new parameter system_data
+  - Model KustoDatabaseDataSetMapping has a new parameter system_data
+  - Model ConsumerSourceDataSet has a new parameter system_data
+  - Model ScheduledTrigger has a new parameter system_data
+  - Model DataSet has a new parameter system_data
+  - Model KustoClusterDataSetMapping has a new parameter system_data
+  - Model BlobDataSet has a new parameter system_data
+  - Model SynchronizationSetting has a new parameter system_data
+  - Model BlobFolderDataSetMapping has a new parameter system_data
+  - Model OperationMetaMetricSpecification has a new parameter fill_gap_with_zero
+  - Model ConsumerInvitation has a new parameter expiration_date
+  - Model ConsumerInvitation has a new parameter system_data
+  - Model ProviderShareSubscription has a new parameter expiration_date
+  - Model ProviderShareSubscription has a new parameter system_data
+  - Model ProxyDto has a new parameter system_data
+  - Model BlobFolderDataSet has a new parameter system_data
+  - Model ADLSGen2FolderDataSet has a new parameter system_data
+  - Model ScheduledSynchronizationSetting has a new parameter system_data
+  - Model SqlDBTableDataSet has a new parameter system_data
+  - Model Trigger has a new parameter system_data
+  - Model ADLSGen2FileDataSetMapping has a new parameter system_data
+  - Model BlobContainerDataSet has a new parameter system_data
+  - Model BlobDataSetMapping has a new parameter system_data
+  - Model DefaultDto has a new parameter system_data
+  - Model DataSetMapping has a new parameter system_data
+  - Model KustoDatabaseDataSet has a new parameter system_data
+  - Model ShareSubscription has a new parameter expiration_date
+  - Model ShareSubscription has a new parameter system_data
+  - Model KustoClusterDataSet has a new parameter system_data
+  - Model SqlDBTableDataSetMapping has a new parameter system_data
+  - Model SqlDWTableDataSetMapping has a new parameter system_data
+  - Model Account has a new parameter system_data
+  - Model Share has a new parameter system_data
+  - Model Invitation has a new parameter expiration_date
+  - Model Invitation has a new parameter system_data
+  - Model ADLSGen2FileSystemDataSetMapping has a new parameter system_data
+  - Model ADLSGen2FolderDataSetMapping has a new parameter system_data
+  - Model ADLSGen2FileDataSet has a new parameter system_data
+  - Model ADLSGen1FileDataSet has a new parameter system_data
+  - Model ADLSGen2FileSystemDataSet has a new parameter system_data
+  - Added operation ProviderShareSubscriptionsOperations.adjust

+**Breaking changes**

+  - Operation ProviderShareSubscriptionsOperations.reinstate has a new signature

+### Resource Management - HANA on Azure 1.0.0 [Changelog](https://github.com/Azure/azure-sdk-for-python/blob/azure-mgmt-hanaonazure_1.0.0/sdk/hanaonazure/azure-mgmt-hanaonazure/CHANGELOG.md#100-2021-04-12)
+**Breaking changes**

+  - Model ErrorResponse has a new signature

 [pattern]: # (### ${PackageFriendlyName} ${PackageVersion} [Changelog]${ChangelogUrl}`n${HighlightsBody}`n)